thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

 - ``⊥`` is has a map into ``⊤``.
   This is due to ``⊥`` being initial in the category ``Type``.
-- The empty space is a subspace of the singleton space.
+- There is a map from the empty space to the singleton space.
-  In fact the empty space is a subspace of any space.
+  In fact given any space ``A`` , there is a map from the empty space to ``A``.

 Part 2 - The natural numbers
 ============================